danbev/learning-iot/notes/rp.md

 `GPIO<pin_nr>_LEVEL_LOW` are of type `WC` which I think stands for write clear.
 So writing to anything to these fields will clear them if I'm not mistaken.

-### WC
-This is a single bit that is typically set by a piece of hardware and then written to by the processor to clear the bit.
-The bit is cleared by writing a 1, using either a normal write or the clear alias.

 #### Example
 [async_gpio](https://github.com/danbev/embassy/blob/embassy-rp-async/examples/rp/src/bin/async_gpio.rs)